-Back in the day part of being a good photographer was being able to see the way your camera and film did.
+Back in the day part of being a good photographer was being able to see how your camera and film would record the the subject or scene in front of you.
 To be able to do this it's important to understand what's not possible, by which I mean under what conditions does the camera fail, often dismally, to record the scene in the way our eyes and brain see and remember it.

 Think of all those times when your subject's face photographs jet black.
-Perhaps the sky looks great, but the foreground has gone black.
+Perhaps the sky looks great, but the foreground has recorded far darker than expected.

 Except in the case of a deliberate silhouette there was just no way I'd photograph into the sun.
 That was breaking one of the most basic rules of photography.
 Don't photograph into the sun is right up there with those other two gems my mum called out to me as I headed out to do my first wedding as an 18 year old.

-- do you have a hanky (as in a pocket handkerchief)?
-It wasn't just Bilbo who left home without one, and
+- "Do you have a hanky (as in a pocket handkerchief)?"
+It wasn't just Bilbo who left home without one.

 You can imagine what a confidence boost that advice gave me.
 Particularly as a number of the neighbors were standing out the front of their houses watching me head out.
 In retrospect it was one of those watershed moments.
 A kind of ritual where I was heading out into the world, no longer as a child.
 I had to grow up and take control of the situation.
 And I had to do it NOW.